-To learn if a Captrust advisor is located near you, use the Find an Advisor tab on the firm’s website.
-Potential clients can contact the firm by calling their toll free number at 800-216-0645, or by filling out the form on the Contact Us page.
+- Get in touch with the firm: To learn if a Captrust advisor is located near you, use the Find an Advisor tab on the firm’s website.
+Potential clients can also contact the firm by calling their toll free number at 800-216-0645, or by filling out the form on the Contact Us page.
 The form requests your name, contact information and a brief message.

 Is Captrust right for you?

-If you are looking for a financial advisory firm that works with modest income investors in addition to the wealthy, and that offers financial planning around topics such as retirement, education and stock compensation in addition to portfolio management, use the advisor search tool to learn if a Captrust advisor is in your area.
+If you are looking for a financial advisory firm that works with modest-income investors in addition to the wealthy, and that offers financial planning around topics such as retirement, education and stock compensation in addition to portfolio management, Captrust may be the right firm for you.
 Similarly, business executives and owners as well as professional athletes may want to consider Captrust since specific resources are dedicated to investors like them.

-That said, it’s up to you to negotiate a reasonable fee with Captrust that does not approach the maximum allowed, since those maximums can climb as high as two times the national average.
-Investors looking for wrap accounts who prefer not to use Pershing to custody their assets may want to look elsewhere as well, as Captrust requires those clients to use Pershing.
+That said, it’s up to you to negotiate a reasonable fee with Captrust that does not approach the maximum allowed, as those maximums can climb far higher than the industry average.
+If you have less than $50,000 to invest, you may also want to look elsewhere (although many firms do have higher investment minimums than Captrust).